philcryer/fak3r.com/content/post/best-music-of-2018.md

 ### The honorable mentions

-There was a ton of great music that came out this year, many of these I liked but for whatever reason they didn't catch fire as much as the ones above.
+<p>There was a ton of great music that came out this year, many of these I liked but for whatever reason they didn't catch fire as much as the ones above.
 I list them here for both of our benefit, since I may move some of these up as time goes on.
-Give em a go, maybe you'll dig them more than I did.
+Give em a go, maybe you'll dig them more than I did.</p>

-* Kitten Forever "Semi-Permanent"
-* Mitski "Be the Cowboy"

 * Beach House "7"
 * Neko Case "Hell-On"
 * Cloud Nothings "Last Building Burning"
 * Courtney Barnett "Tell Me How You Really Feel"
 * Deafheaven "Ordinary Corrupt Human Love"
+* Dilly Dally "Heaven"
 * Guided by Voices "Space Gun"
 * IDLES "Joy As An Act of Resistance"
 * Interpol "Marauder"
 * Vance Joy "Natoin of Two"
+* Kitten Forever "Semi-Permanent"
 * Luby Sparks "Luby Sparks"
+* Mitski "Be the Cowboy"
 * Kacey Musgraves "Golden Hour"
 * Nap Eyes "I’m Bad Now"
 * Nothing "Dance on the Blacktop"